kangeles47/DPBWE/Bayesian_Data_Integration_Framework/README.md

 ## Project Overview
 ### Context
 - The design of targeted mitigation strategies and policies to reduce disaster-related losses across entire regions requires the realization of building-specific, component-level regional loss assessments.
-However, such highly granular loss assessments face a unique challenge in sourcing reliable fragilities for actual constructed buildings, particularly for the case of wind-vulnerable structures.
+However, such highly granular loss assessments face a unique challenge in sourcing reliable fragilities to conduct damage assessment of actual constructed buildings; this is particularly an issue for the case of wind-vulnerable structures.

 ### Data Opportunity
 - Field observations from reconnaissance missions